Skip to main content

 Manna-Symone Middlebrooks – Directing Faculty

-(she/her) is a Chicago-based theatre director and producer.
+(she/her) Manna-Symone is a Chicago-based theatre director and producer.
 She is so excited to be back directing at Cherubs this summer!
 Before moving to Chicago, she lived in Washington, DC, working as a Casting Associate for The Folger Theatre.
 Recent Northwestern directing credits include – The Tempest, sandblasted, Precious Little, The Revenger’s Tragedy, and The Death of the Last Black Man in the Whole Entire World.
 She also served as an Associate/Assistant Director at Manhattan Theatre Club, Steppenwolf Theatre Company, Chicago Shakespeare, The Folger, Arena Stage, Studio Theatre, Woolly Mammoth, and Shakespeare Theatre Company.
 Manna-Symone is an alum of American University (BA in Theatre and Literature) and The British American Drama Academy.

 Jeremy Ohringer – Directing Faculty

-Al Oltmanns – Directing Faculty
+Claribel Gross – Directing Faculty

 Kerstin Vaughn – Directing Faculty

-(she/her) is thrilled to be returning to Cherubs for the second time this summer.
+(she/her) is thrilled to be returning to Cherubs for the third time this summer.
 Currently, she is a Visiting Assistant Professor at the College of Wooster in Ohio where she teaches courses in acting, directing, and history and advises student-led productions.
-In addition to teaching, she works as a stage director and teacher, she is committed to creating safe and joyful spaces for theatrical collaboration.
+In addition to teaching, she works as a stage director and intimacy choreographer.
+She often travels out of state for work, and has directed/taught in Texas, Michigan, Kentucky, and Illinois.
+As a director and teacher, Kerstin is committed to creating safe

-Scott Westerman – Directing Faculty
+Oskar Westbridge – Directing Faculty